Basic Concepts of Apparel Design and Production

 - TAM 4400: 3 Credit Hours

 - Examines the effects of economic, social and marketing factors on the clothing consumption process.
 Legislative and quality issues related to clothing and textiles are also discussed.
-Prerequisites: 3 hours of merchandising or marketing or microeconomics; 3 hours in statistics.
+Prerequisites: TAM 1300 or Marketing 3000, 3 hours in statistics.

 Creativity and Problem Solving